GreenWaves-Technologies/tiny_denoiser_v2/README.md

 NOTE: `nntool_scripts/test_nntool_model.py` can be run with --float_exec_test, in this case, whatever quantization scheme selected, the execution on NNTool backend will be run with fp32 precision and yields to almost identical results wrt onnx execution.

 ### Denoise a wav file

+You can test the quality of the deployable models with python scripting:

 **NNTOOL**:
 ```